-- Pupils are involved in Democratic processes, e.g. the mock election in May 2015, mirroring the UK General election. - Prep Head Boy/Girl election.
-A new initiative that began on General Election Day in May 2015 and continues on referendum day on June 23rd 2016.
+- Pupils are involved in Democratic processes, e.g. the mock election in 2023, mirroring the UK General election. - Prep Head Boy/Girl election.
 During this process Prep V children do presentations and campaign for election.
 All students then have a vote on polling day. - Student Voice activities leading to whole school changes. - Prep have a vibrant school council with members who are elected by their class peers.
-The council organise many activities including fund raising for our new playground. - Student surveys about issues such as bullying encourage them to share their views and opinions with the confidence that they will be listened to. - Pupils involved in the appointment of Senior School Head Boy / Head Girl and senior leadership team.
+The council organise many activities including fund raising for our new playground. - Student surveys about issues such as bullying encourage them to share their views and opinions with the confidence that they will be listened to. - Pupils involved in the appointment of Senior School Head Boy / Head Girl and senior leadership team. - School Council Meetings-seniors - Pupil Voice Boxes- Seniors